Agriculture & Farming

 • The number of animals moved (or individual IDs for cattle)

-You must keep holding registers for at least 3 years.
+You must keep cattle holding registers for 10 years, and sheep, goat and pig registers for at least 3 years.
 They can be inspected by Animal and Plant Health Agency (APHA) officers, local authority trading standards, or during assurance scheme audits.

 Quick reference: reporting deadlines

-Miss a deadline and you risk penalties, cross-compliance issues, and restrictions during disease outbreaks.
+Miss a deadline and you risk penalties, problems under your farming scheme agreements, and restrictions during disease outbreaks.
 Here's a summary of all reporting deadlines:

 Remember: these are the deadlines for reporting to government systems.
 Your on-farm holding register must be updated within 36 hours for all species.